Q. How do I know if I actually need a doula?

 |

 My specialty is birth and your partner’s specialty is you; both of our focus is completely on caring for you, getting you what you need and making sure the experience is everything you want.
-During the prenatals both you and your partner share how you envision the birth, and when it’s go-time I make sure your partner feels included and integrated in the labour.
+Over the course of the pregnancy I get to know you *and* your partner, and when it’s go-time I make sure your partner feels included and integrated in the labour.

 Another way to say it?
 Your partner is Batman and I’m Robin, meaning that they’ll always be your hero and I’m the side-kick who helps make them look good. |

 Q. And if I don’t have a partner?
-Or if I'm planning on having my mom or other people there?
+Or if I'm planning on having my mom or someone else there?

 |

-I’ve been the sole support person for lots of birthers and also been to births with both sets of grandparents and all the siblings in a room -- regardless of who is or isn’t in the room, my priority remains the same: you.
-I always show up armed with your birth plan, tons of experience with all kinds of labours and the intent of making this experience as magical as possible; there’s no wrong or right way to do this, and I make sure it feels good every step of the way.
+I’m no stranger to being the sole support person at a birth and I've also been to births that are a true birthday *party* with both sets of grandparents, siblings, cousins, and friends in attendance -- but regardless of who is (or isn’t) in the room, my priority remains the same: you.
+I always show up with the sole intent of making this experience as magical as possible *for you* because remember: there's no right or wrong way to do this, no good or bad guest lists... my work is to help make sure this feels good every step of the way.

 |